mrnayem2026/mrnayem2026/README.md

-🤵I'm a front-end JavaScript developer and MERN stack expert with over 3 years of experience building real-world applications.
+🤵I'm a front-end JavaScript developer and MERN stack expert with over 2 years plus of experience building real-world applications.
 My goal is to help you solve your business (or something else ) problems, no matter how big or small.